Stella Maris is a 19th-century Carmelite Monastery on Mount Carmel in Haifa. And nearby you can find a stunning viewpoint and a lovely trail.

 Somewhere around 1240, the first convents were founded in Europe.
 Even King Louis, the 9th of France, returning from a Crusade (1254), brought some Carmelites back to Europe, thus promoting their expansion.

-This is only the beginning, and you can find the full historical overview at carmelholylanddco.org
+It is only the beginning, and you can find the complete historical overview at carmelholylanddco.org

 When was the current Stella Maris Monastery built?